Friday October 12, 2018 – Monday November 5, 2018

 In collaboration with the Patronato Cultural del Peru

 Museo de la Nación, Sala Nasca

 #letterstothemayor #letterstothemayorlima @storefrontnyc

-In collaboration with Aarhus School of Architecture, Storefront presents Letters to the Parliament: Denmark as part of the global Letters to the Mayor project.
-Each iteration presents a collection of letters by more than 100 architects, addressing the most pressing issues facing their city.
+Storefront presents Letters to the Mayor: Lima in collaboration with the Patronato Cultural del Peru and curators Ernesto Apolaya Canales, Claudio Cuneo Raffo and Jorge Sánchez Herrera as part of the global project, Letters to the Mayor.
+Each iteration of Letters to the Mayor presents a collection of letters by more than 100 architects, addressing the most pressing issues facing their city.